Julio Álvarez del Vayo

-Julio Álvarez del Vayo (1890 in Villaviciosa de Odón, Community of Madrid – 3 May 1975 in Geneva, Switzerland) was a Spanish Socialist politician, journalist and writer.
+Julio Álvarez del Vayo y Olloqui (9 February 1891– 3 May 1975) was a Spanish socialist politician, jurist, journalist, diplomat and writer.

 Biography

-Álvarez studied Law at the Universities of Madrid and Valladolid and he did postdoctoral work at the London School of Economics.
+Julio Álvarez del Vayo y Olloqui was born in to an aristocratic family of a former army general.
+He studied Law at the Universities of Madrid and Valladolid and he did postdoctoral work at the London School of Economics.
 He joined the Spanish Socialist Workers' Party (PSOE) at a very young age and he opposed to the collaboration of that party with the dictatorship of Primo de Rivera (1923–1930).
 He wrote for the newspapers La Nación of Argentina, El Liberal and El Sol of Spain, and The Guardian of Britain.
-He visited the United States, the European fronts during the First World War and the Soviet Union as a journalist.
-In 1930 he conspired for an armed uprising against the Monarchy.
-When the Second Republic was proclaimed he was appointed ambassador to Mexico and to the Soviet Union, and later he was elected a member of the Parliament.
+He visited the United States, the European Fronts during the First World War and the Soviet Union as a journalist.

+In 1930, he conspired for an armed uprising against the monarchy.
+When the Second Republic was proclaimed he was appointed ambassador to Mexico and to the Soviet Union, and he was later elected as a member of the Parliament.
 He followed the PSOE's revolutionary wing led by Largo Caballero.

-During the Civil War he held several political offices on the Republican side: he was twice minister of Foreign Affairs, delegate to the League of Nations and commissar and general of the Army.
+During the Spanish Civil War, Vayo held several political offices on the Republican side: he was twice minister of Foreign Affairs, delegate to the League of Nations and commissar and general of the Army.
 He was a member of the peace commission which monitored the dispute between Bolivia and Paraguay in 1933, at the peak of the Chaco War.

-After the Francoist conquest of Catalonia and while the majority of the Republican leaders decided to remain in France, he returned to the Republican zone and led the last attacks against the Francoist troops.
-He fled by airplane from the base in Monòver, Alicante shortly before the armistice.
+In his role as Foreign Minister, Vayo had repeatedely requested refuge for Spaniards fleeing Franco's Nationalist forces throughout Spain.
+In 1939 he wrote to Georges Bonnet to ask for the safe harbouring of over 150,000 Spanish Republicans in France.
+Bonnet declined "owing to the financial and other technical difficulties involved".
+After the Francoist conquest of Catalonia though the majority of the Republican leaders decided to remain in France, he returned to the Republican zone and led the last attacks against the Francoist troops.
+He fled by airplane from the base in Monòver, Alicante. shortly before the armistice.